-The acquisition of the well-known industry brands from VLI included the Driftrunner range of personnel carriers (with 683 manufactured over its lifetime), the Jug-A-0 diesel-powered four-wheel drive Long-Haul-Dump vehicle and the Brumby utility vehicle.
-These, combined with PPKMEG's Coaltram Long-Haul-Dump Tier 3 vehicle, provide for more than 1,000 active vehicles operating in our target sector, which will all require ongoing parts sales, service and support.
+As a reminder to shareholders, the acquisition of the well-known industry brands from VLI included the Driftrunner range of personnel carriers, the Jug-A-0 diesel-powered four-wheel drive Load-Haul-Dump vehicle and the Brumby utility vehicle.
+These, combined with PPKMEG's Coaltram Load-Haul-Dump Tier 3 vehicle, provide for more than 1,000 active vehicles operating in our target sector, which all require ongoing parts sales, service and support.